pksrc/cloudtekki/content/posts/euc/eso.md

 ## Features
 ESO is delivered as a _ready-to-deploy_ virtual appliance, containing the following:
  1. Web based Admin Portal for configuring the list of the UAGs that need to be monitored
- 2. Curated Dashboards with customizable widgets for visualizing metrics polled from UAGs for
+ 2. Dashboards for visualizing metrics from all configured Edge Services in the UAG
-	- VMware Tunnel
-	- VMware Horizon
-> **Bonus:** Also included is a dashboard to monitor performance of the ESO appliance itself
+> **Bonus:** Sample Dashboards included for VMware Tunnel, VMware Horizon and ESO Appliance metrics
  3. Ability to setup alerts based on configurable triggers

 ## Deployment